wikibonsai/jekyll-garden/_entries/entry-type.md

 - [[status]]

 Like in a dictionary, encylopedia, or wikipedia, entries are one of the central document types to this template (besides [[index-type]]s and [[post-type]]s).
-They are atomic concepts and ideas.
-Ideally they are meaningfully [[graph-links|linked]] so as to understand how ideas relate to one another.
+They are atomic concepts and ideas that are meaningfully [[wikirefs|linked]] so as to understand how those concepts relate to one another.

+The breadcrumb [[entry-head]] are formed by the current entry's position in the semantic tree.
+And [[entry-links]] are built from both its position in the tree as well as the fore and back [[wikirefs]].

 ### Navigate